“1 in every 4 Australian employees leave their jobs in the first 12 months.”

 - Build social connections.
 One of the quickest ways to familiarise new employees with existing employees is to provide them with access to up-to-date organisational charts, social profiles and groups.
 Social profiles include photos, job titles, departments, expertise and personal interest, as well as contact details; offering richer information than a print out staff directory ever could.

 Relying on an online staff directory ensures all employees have access to the latest contact details including information on new employees.
 This makes it easy for employees to quickly find and contact colleagues, particularly in organisations with a distributed workforce.

 - Easy online learning.
 A good intranet will integrate to an online learning management solution, making it easier than ever to ensure newcomers are up to speed.
 Together, both solutions can act as a training manager for the new employee.
 Tracking programs can be tailored to the individual’s needs, enabling organisations to create personalised induction or orientation courses to introduce the job and organisation to new employees.

 Employee Onboarding Best Practice Guide

-We have recently released a best practice guide to help you master the onboarding process.
+We have released a best practice guide to help you master the onboarding process.
 You will get insights on what to include in your checklists, onboarding examples and setup, onboarding software to consider and insights to measure onboarding success.
 Get your free guide here.